 The rumor that Ninja Gaiden 3: Razor's Edge was going to hit other platforms is true, according to Japanese video game magazine Famitsu.
 The action-adventure video game, which is an enhanced version of Ninja Gaiden 3, which was released in March 2012, will be released on the PlayStation 3 and Xbox 360.
-Ninja Gaiden 3: Razor’s Edge launched alongside the Wii U console in November last year, and it was even published by Nintendo in Europe and North America, but the game will no longer be exclusive to the publisher’s latest console.
+Ninja Gaiden 3: … Continue reading Famitsu Confirms Ninja Gaiden 3: Razor’s Edge Will No Longer Be Exclusive To Wii U

 Tecmo Koei has today announced that Fist of the North Star: Ken's Rage 2 will launch next month in Europe, on February 8th.
 The Xbox 360 and PlayStation 3 versions of the beat 'em up game will be available to purchase at retail; however, Wii U's version will be a download-only title in the Nintendo eShop.

 The director of the Australian Classification Board, Lesley O’Brien, has announced that Ninja Gaiden 3: Razor's Edge is the first video game to receive the adult's only rating, R18+, in Australia.
 Throughout most of the continent, it is illegal to sell R18+ games to minors.
 In North America, Europe and Austrailia, Ninja Gaiden 3: Razor's Edge … Continue reading Nintendo-Published Title Becomes The Very First R18+ Adult’s Only Game In Australia

 The sequel to 3D brawler Fist of the North Star: Ken's Rage launches February 2013.
 The game's publisher, Tecmo Koei, has confirmed that Fist of the North Star: Ken's Rage 2 is in development for Nintendo's upcoming console, Wii U, alongside PlayStation 3 and Xbox 360.